 It’s an important choice, to dress or not to dress.
 These homemade french fries are so good many dive in right away.
 However, I make a beeline to the coarse ground salt and vinegar.
 Never Ketchup.
 I always use a good malt vinegar at home but at the county fair, all that’s available is white vinegar dispensed with a pump on top of a gallon jug.
 Sparingly used, the tart and salt seem to spring the taste buds into life.
 The secret is to eat them while still hot and firm.
 They don’t age well and will turn into a limp sticky mess quickly.

 Gibby’s Fries Are At All the Cool Fairs

 Gibby’s is a mainstay throughout Michigan and at the Huron County Fair.
 I always look forward to sharing an order with the kids.
 Admittedly imbibing in this comes with a tinge of guilt but gives me an excuse to avoid the Tilt-a-Whirl.
-However, the crispy outside and perfectly cooked fluffy potato are worth the wait and the trip to the fair.
-When doing a little research I was surprised to find that Gibby’s is headquartered in Traverse City has been in operations since the 1940s and its own fan page on Facebook.
+However, the crispy outside and perfectly cooked fluffy potato are worth waiting for and the trip to the fair.
+When doing a little research, I was surprised to find that Gibby’s is headquartered in Traverse City, has been in operations since the 1940s, and its own fan page on Facebook.

 Gibby’s French Fies in Traverse City

 The origins of who first invented the concept of the French fry or “Pomme Frits” ( The French word for potato is “pomme de Terre,” or “fruit of the earth” ) looks not to have been from France but a short distance north.
 It was Belgium, where historians claim potatoes were being fried up in the 1600s.
 Villagers sliced potatoes and fried them with small fish.
 Thus, the first fast food may have originated as Fish and Chips, and French Fries came out of the same economic cooking method.